Yoast/wordpress-seo/readme.txt

 = 4.9.0 =

-Release date: June 7th, 2017
+Release Date: June 7th, 2017

 * Bugfixes
 	* Fixes a bug where there were certain assessments missing when switching to cornerstone content.